henderjon/redis/README.md

 ## RedisExceptions

-All exceptions thrown are RedisExceptions.
+All Redis errors are RedisExceptions.
+Protocol errors are RedisProtocolExceptions.

 ## Redis